O naší hudbě

 For the foolish scheme

-How to get rid of every suitor
+To get rid of every suitor

-But tonight?
-Her breath catches in her throat
+Her breath catched in the throat

-„The sun is setting, it’s getting dark, and the maiden’s eyes
+„The sun is setting, it’s getting dark

-Are full of grief
+The maiden’s eyes are full of grief

-Falling into the trap of one’s own, she lost
+Falling into a trap of one’s own

-What anyone would have wished for“
+Would have wished for“

 07. MEZITÍM V PODHRADÍ